 Show them that you’re the real deal, that you practice what you preach, and customers will know exactly why you’re the right choice.

 Define your unique selling proposition by using IdeaBuddy

 Congratulations!
 You now have a solid idea of how to create your very own USP and kickstart your business idea into action.
 Even if you haven’t actually started on it yet, you’re already miles ahead of where you were when you started reading this post.

 The next step is to position your USP at the center of your business and getting it off the ground.
 Sounds daunting, but don’t worry, we’re here to help.
-At IdeaBuddy, we proudly give brand new entrepreneurs like you a hand with turning fuzzy ideas into investor-ready business plans.
+At IdeaBuddy, we proudly give brand new entrepreneurs like you a hand with turning fuzzy ideas into a money-making business.

-To get started, head into your IdeaBuddy account (or sign up for free) and click on Story Mode in the left-side menu.
+To get started, you need to create your IdeaBuddy account and head on to Business Guide.
 Once you’re in, you’ll see the different stages of your journey.
 Since you’re just getting started, going in order is advised, but for now, let’s go straight into Product.

 Now you’ll see a page with all the little details that we’ll evolve together to make your business bloom.
-First in line is the USP, so click on Add Unique Selling Proposition.
+First in line is the Unique Selling Proposition, so click on Add Unique Selling Proposition.